 The Short Answer

-- Range: the LiDAR sensor’s range is 5m, and Structure Sensor’s range is 3.5m, meaning roofs and second story exteriors will be very challenging.
+The LiDAR sensor’s range is 5m, meaning roofs and second-story exteriors will be very challenging to capture.

 Generally, the larger an area you cover in a scan, the more small, unnoticeable measurement errors can compound, which is why Canvas states an accuracy tolerance in relative percentage terms vs. absolute terms.
 If you are scanning a very large side of a home, you may experience more drift (or distortion) in your model, which can affect accuracy.

 Scan To CAD was built and optimized for interior scans, which means that you may find some aspects of an exterior Scan To CAD result oversimplified relative to your needs for a given project — or missing key elements due to range.
 Scan To CAD will also not convert landscape, fences, driveways, grass, or other items that may be important to your project.

 If the limitations above affect the accuracy or quality of your scan data, this can lead to inaccuracies in your Scan To CAD result.
 If you are requesting a merge of both interior scans and exterior scans, merging low-quality exterior scans with high-quality interior scans can reduce the accuracy of the whole model.
 This is unlikely to be significant, but may push you outside of our typical accuracy tolerances.